sebastian-sulbaran/userApiProject/readme.md

-<h1>Basic user profile API managment</h1>
+<h1>Basic user profile API managment with Laravel</h1>

 ## About

-This litle project is about implementing a basic API to:
+This litle project is about implementing a basic API with Laravel 5.8:

 - List all users info.
 - Show user profile info.